-“Bullying is not a harmless rite of passage, it is a public health issue which has far-reaching effects on adult health, wealth, criminality and social relationships,” says Professor Dieter Wolke, of the University of Warwick.
+“Bullying is not a harmless rite of passage, it is a public health issue which has far-reaching effects on adult health, wealth, criminality, and social relationships,” says Professor Dieter Wolke, of the University of Warwick.

-First lady, Melania Trump brought the issue to national headlines this August when she attended a national summit on cyberbullying outside the nation’s capital.
+The first lady, Melania Trump brought the issue to national headlines this August when she attended a national summit on cyberbullying outside the nation’s capital.
 She launched the “Be Best” initiative with the mission of focusing on some of the major issues facing children today.
 The goal of the initiative is to encourage children to BE BEST in their individual paths, while also teaching them the importance of social, emotional, and physical health.

 BE BEST champions the many successful well-being programs that provide children with the tools and skills required for emotional, social, and physical health.
 The campaign also promotes established organizations, programs, and people who are helping children overcome some of the issues they face growing up in the modern world.

-More than one out of every five students (20.8%) report being bullied, according to the National Center for Educational Statistics in 2016, but it’s believed that one third or more of those bullied never tell any adults about their victimization or only discuss it years after it’s ended.
+More than one out of every five students (20.8%) report being bullied, according to the National Center for Educational Statistics in 2016, but it’s believed that one-third or more of those bullied never tell any adults about their victimization or only discuss it years after it’s ended.

 Both bullying and being bullied have long-lasting effects on both victims and perpetrators, and a number of recent studies show that there are also lasting effects for those who merely witness bullying.
 Being bullied or witnessing bullying can cause Post Traumatic Stress Disorder.
 People often carry the negative effects of bullying with them through to adulthood.

-Witnessing bullying without acting, the bystander effect, is disempowering and can lead to feelings of fear, guilt for not acting, powerlessness, helplessness, shame, anxiety, trust issues, and sometimes bystanders even wind up joining in the act of bullying.
+Witnessing bullying without acting, the bystander effect is disempowering and can lead to feelings of fear, guilt for not acting, powerlessness, helplessness, shame, anxiety, trust issues, and sometimes bystanders even wind up joining in the act of bullying.

 It’s been found 57% of bullying situations stop when a peer intervenes on behalf of the student being bullied, according to a study by Hawkins, Pepler, & Craig, 2001.